 Why the Appalachians

-The Not Deer is not a universal cryptid.
-It is a specifically Appalachian one, and the Bureau does not think that is a coincidence.
+The Not Deer is not a creature of everywhere.
+It is reported here, specifically, and the Bureau does not think the geography is incidental.

 Bureau Recommendation

 Submit your report.
-You can do so HERE.
-Every filed account contributes to an active investigation.
+You can do so here.
+Every filed account sharpens an active investigation.

 This bulletin has been approved for public release by the Bureau's Field Documentation Division.
 Certain witness identifying information has been redacted.
 Certain other information has been redacted for reasons the Bureau is not currently at liberty to disclose.